-Red Hat allows existing customers to access their images of Red Hat products from a Certified Cloud and Service Provider (CCSP) in an offering called “bring your own image.”
+Red Hat allows existing customers to access their images of Red Hat products from a Certified Cloud and Service Provider (CCSP) in an offering called “bring your own subscription (BYOS).”
 This means you can access Red Hat products in a saved image state any time you need them.
-However, this is not the same as an on-demand offering.
+This is not the same as an on-demand offering.

 Understanding the differences